Omar-Orensa/CLIP-Enhanced-DF-GAN/README.md

 This fork integrates **CLIP-based loss** into the training process of DF-GAN to improve semantic alignment between text and image.

-Developed as part of a bachelor thesis focused on improving text-to-image generation models.

 <img src="framework.png" width="804px" height="380px"/>

 ---

-GALIP significantly lowers the hardware threshold for training and inference.
-We hope that more users can find the interesting of AIGC.
+## Modifications in This Fork

+This repository introduces the following modifications to the original DF-GAN:

+- Integration of **CLIP-based loss** into the generator’s objective function.
+- Updated training loop to support CLIP loss.
+- Documentation adjusted to reflect these changes.

+These changes were implemented as part of a bachelor thesis project to improve semantic alignment in text-to-image generation.

 ---